 Insurance is vital in securing the costly assets that assist in running your business.
 Compare quotes to find the cheapest, most comprehensive insurance plan that meets your business needs.
 When speaking to insurance brokers and agencies don’t be afraid to negotiate – ask for multiple quotes to compare and find what you need.

 If it’s viable, try a multi policy option – different types of cover from one service provider – as this often results in a discounted overall premium.
 Also consider consulting your bank for insurance options.
 Periodically review your coverage to ensure it’s still appropriate for your business’s needs – if it’s not, change it.

 Check your charges

 Stay on top of bills to avoid penalty costs.
-Keep track of upcoming payments by using online banking and scheduling payments ahead of time.
+Keep track of upcoming monthly expenses such as the lease and wireless internet by using online banking and scheduling payments ahead of time.
 Remember to factor licences and permits into your annual budget to avoid unpleasant surprises.
 Be selective about subscriptions and memberships – only pay for what you need now.
 A journal subscription may have been useful at one point in time, but is it still a must?

 Switch to green

 Staying on top of what you’re spending on expenses like printing and stationery can save a considerable amount and help make your office ‘greener’.
 One way to eliminate wasteful printing is to manage print jobs digitally in one central hub, banish duplicate prints and audit the size of your device fleet, to downsize where possible.
 Nashua offers Managed Print Services (MPS) which can help significantly reduce printing costs.

 Assign one or two people to manage office supplies like stationery and keep track of what’s being used.
 Make the process transparent and urge employees to use stationery conservatively and reuse where possible.
 For example, make it a rule in your business that all internal documents should be printed on recycled paper.